Euro zone bonds hold ground, eyeing vaccinations, Fed | Business

 Euro zone bonds hold ground, eyeing vaccinations, Fed

-Euro zone government bonds held ground in early Tuesday trade, as caution set in before a U.S. Federal Reserve meeting and uncertainty around vaccinations in the bloc supported safe-haven assets.
+Euro zone government bonds held ground on Tuesday, as caution set in before a U.S. Federal Reserve meeting and uncertainty around vaccinations in the bloc supported safe-haven assets.

 Wednesday's Fed meeting is in focus amid expectations that economic growth and inflation will rebound after U.S. fiscal stimulus, which has pushed up government bond yields across the world in recent weeks.
-The Fed so far has been downplaying those concerns.
-Safe-haven euro zone government bonds were also supported by concerns around the bloc's vaccination efforts -- which already lag the U.S. and Britain -- after Europe's largest economies temporarily halted the use of AstraZeneca's vaccine on Monday
+The Fed has so far been downplaying those concerns.
+Safe-haven euro zone government bonds were also supported by concerns around the bloc's vaccination efforts -- which already lag the U.S. and Britain -- after Europe's largest economies temporarily halted the use of AstraZeneca's vaccine.

-In the primary market, France started the sale of its second green bond via a syndicate of banks.
+Elsewhere, France received over 36 billion euros of demand for its second green bond, which it is selling via a syndicate of banks, memos from three lead managers seen by Reuters showed.
 UniCredit analysts expect France to raise around 8 billion euros from the deal, more than the 7 billion euros it raised when it issued its first green bond in 2017, given higher borrowing needs due to the pandemic and the popularity of environmentally friendly assets.

+There was little bond market reaction to Germany's ZEW economic research institute survey, which showed investor sentiment in Europe's leading economy increased more than expected in March.
+A large majority of experts also expect inflation to continue rising, and higher long-term interest rates, ZEW said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)